ferranSanchezLlado/dynamic-list/README.md

 assert_eq!(list.forward().evens(), 3);
 ```

-## Limitations
+## Limitations ⚠️

-You will not be able to call the trait methods if any of the values in the list don't implement them.
-However, once trait specalization lands, this would result in the easy implementation of traits for all types with different behaviors.
-For example, the `Even` trait could make all non-numeric types default to returning 0.
-Therefore, the list could contain any type.
+While Dynamic List provides a powerful and flexible solution, it's essential to be aware of the following limitations:

+- **Trait Implementation Requirement:** To leverage the full functionality of the list, it's necessary for the values in the list to implement the required traits.
+Attempting to call trait methods on types that don't implement them will result in compilation errors that are hard to understand.
+However, with the future introduction of trait specialization in Rust, this limitation may be mitigated, allowing for more versatile trait implementations.
+For example, it would be possible to define a default value all types excluding the ones you are interested.
-Currently, the elements in the list are being allocated in the heap.
-I couldn't think of any way to avoid this problem for a bidirectional list.
-However, I could very easily add an alternative allowing for a single direction.
+- **Heap Allocation:** Currently, elements in the list are allocated on the heap.
+Although this allows the possibility of avoiding the need to clone values in the list.
+If heap allocation is a concern, an alternative implementation allowing for single-directional allocation could be considered.

-## License
+## License 📄

 This project is licensed under the [MIT License](MIT-LICENSE) or [Apache License, Version 2.0](APACHE-LICENSE) at your option.